iExecBlockchainComputing/iexec-dapps-registry/README.md

   - API access point for mobile app
 - implementation of simple web frontend: *Q2 2018*
    - web frontend for buy/sell/lookup functionality
-   - offer simple bike registration procedure in interaction with iexec offchain app (replaced by mobile app later on)
+   - offer simple bike registration procedure in interaction with iExec off-chain app (to be replaced by a mobile app later on)
-- mobile app beta: *Q3 2018*
+- implement mobile app beta: *Q3 2018*
   - implement UI (upload forms for bike data)
   - integrate identity verification
   - interaction with offchain app